Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DISCOVERY-API.md

 }
 ```

-The "suite" string traditionally differentiated between ODS/API 2.x and 3.x+.
+While the `suite` string traditionally differentiated between ODS/API 2.x and
-The numbers "2" and "3" should only be used for the Ed-Fi ODS/API software.
+3.x+, it could also be used for alternate implementations.
+For example, a third
-Other Ed-Fi compliant applications should provide their own moniker for the
+party developing an alternate Ed-Fi API implementation should _not_ use an Ed-Fi
-"suite".
-This is the one programmatic means for an API client to determine which
+suite number here (2, 3).
+Instead, use a custom value that helps the API client
-software it is working with.
-In day-to-day interactions the software
+know which software they are interacting with; this may be helpful when
-implementing the API's should not matter, but this information could be useful
+debugging an unexpected response to an HTTP request.

-in debugging situations.
+Other standard values that can appear in the `urls` include the following, which

-Other URL values can also be included, for example:
+refer to specific features:

 ```json
 "xsdMetadata": "https://api.ed-fi.org/v7.0/api/metadata/xsd",